enel-gdh-educational/katacoda-scenarios/version-control/basics/intro.md

 ---

 and circulate it to the others.
-Someone who has not followed the thread of email asks to include some additional super important changes, doe the job for you and sends you a version that is
+Someone who has not followed the thread of email asks to include some additional super important changes, includes the changes on his version and sends a file named:

 ---